michaelawyu/cloudevents-generator/examples/basic/tutorial.md

-# Getting started with Cloud Events Generator
+# Getting started with CloudEvents Generator

 ## Introduction

-This tutorial help you get a general understanding of how Cloud Events Generator works by preparing an event library in Python with Cloud Events Generator.
+This tutorial help you get a general understanding of how CloudEvents Generator works by preparing an event library in Python with CloudEvents Generator.

 It takes approximately 5 minutes to complete the tutorial.